fluxninja/aperture/docs/content/concepts/integrations/auto-scale/auto-scale.md

 Aperture Agents interface with cloud infrastructure APIs, such as Kubernetes API, to discover, monitor, and scale infrastructure resources.
-The Aperture Controller uses the information from the Agents to make informed autoscaling decisions that are then acted on by the Agents.
+The Aperture Controller uses the information from the Agents to make informed auto-scaling decisions that are then acted on by the Agents.

 In an Agent group, the leader Agent is responsible for interfacing with the